crux-lab/sectioned-recycler-view/README.md

 recyclerView.setAdapter(adapter);
 ```

-After that you can use SectionDataManager that implements SectionManager interface to add/remove/replace sections in your RecyclerView.
+After that you can use `SectionDataManager` that implements `SectionManager` interface to add/remove/replace sections in your `RecyclerView`.

 ```java
 sectionDataManager.addSection(new MySimpleAdapter());